datenanfragen/verein-website/content/transparency.en.md

 ## 4. Name and function of significant decision makers

-The association is managed by the board.
+The association is managed by the [board](/board).
 It is comprised of:

  - Benjamin Altpeter, Chairman
  - Lorenz Sieben, Chairman

 ## 5. Report of activities

-As of now (November 6, 2018) no reports have been issued to the association members or the tax authorities.
+As of now, no reports have been issued to the association members or the tax authorities.

 ## 6. Staff structure